MonCore/moncore/docs/public/01-platform-overview.md

 - Reconciliation audit trails

 The reconciliation, settlement, and audit architecture is designed to satisfy scheme (Visa / Mastercard) technical onboarding and issuer program certification requirements.
+All ledger state, audit records, and compliance evidence remain under the control of the platform operator or licensed institution operating MonCore.

 ### 7.1 Provider-Backed Execution Readiness